 Point of Sale (POS) – Point of Purchase (POP)

-The term “place of sale” means the place where the sale is completed.
-For the buyer (consumer) it is the point of purchase (POP).
-So the place where the purchase is made.
+The term “sales place” describes the place where the sale is carried out.
+For the buyer (consumer) it is the Point of Purchase (POP), the shopping site.
+So the place where the purchase is carried out.

 In the broadest sense, a retail location is the building or shopping center in which a retail store is located.
 A visible design of the building, the facade and the outdoor advertising (labeling, illuminated advertising) is important in order to achieve a long-distance effect and to address potential customers from afar.
 In the narrower sense, the sales location is the shop itself.
 In terms of design, an inviting entrance design, shop window design, color and lighting design are important.
 By presenting the goods in the shop window or at a contact point (in the store, on the shelf), the provider wants to trigger positive emotions in the buyer and arouse the intention to buy this product.
 The checkout should not be visible from the entrance area so as not to remind the customer that they have to pay for their purchase (positive feeling) (negative feeling).

-The purpose of self-service store design is to direct the customer to the back of the store so that the entire space is used optimally.
-The lighting design is important for this: the brightness of the interior lighting must increase from the entrance to the rearmost area.
-The placement of the shelves is carried out according to special plans that take into account the running logic.
-These plans are based on findings about consumers' viewing behavior; for example, the right corner behind the entrance door is considered to be very weak for sales and all areas that are directly in front of the customer are considered to be high for sales.
-Many additional shelves appear to be “in the way” – they stand out and lead to increased sales of the goods presented.
+The design of shops with self -service has the task of leading the customer into the back business area so that the entire area is optimally used.
+The lighting design is important: the brightness of the interior lighting must increase from the entrance to the rear area.
+The shelves are placed according to special plans that take the running logic into account.
+These plans are based on the knowledge of the viewing behavior of the consumers, for example the right corner behind the entrance door is considered to be very weak and all areas that the customer has in mind are considered to be strong.
+Many additional shelves are apparently “in the way” - they stand out and lead to increased sales of the goods presented.

-The level design refers to three levels of shelf height.
-The first (= lowest) level is used for direct sales.
-It is further divided into the optimal sales area, which is at the consumer's gripping and eye level, as well as the bending and stretching area, which are inherently weaker in sales.
-Goods whose sales are to be promoted must be placed at eye level.
-The top “third level” serves to orient customers and contains information signs and symbols about the goods offered below.
-These are huge advertising media inflated with air (inflatable giants), for example a huge banana for the fruit department or an oversized stuffed animal for the toy department.
+The layer design refers to three levels of the shelf height.
+The first (= lowest) level serves to sell directly.
+It is further divided into the optimal sales area, which is located in the gripping and eye level of the consumers, as well as the bück and extension area, which are weaker for themselves.
+Goods whose sale is to be funded must be placed at eye level.
+The top “third level” serves to orientate customers and contains information signs and symbols on the goods offered underneath.
+Such are huge advertising medium (inflatable giants), for example a huge banana for the fruit department or an oversized soft toy for the toy dividing.

-The aim of the POS (seller's perspective) or POP (buyer's perspective) is to encourage spontaneous purchases in the last minute before paying at the checkout.
-Goods are also placed in front of the checkout (secondary placement) and not at the regular location.
-The customer decides whether to purchase a product and a pleasant, attractive display of the goods is necessary.
-The sales points will be equipped with displays, “shelf stoppers”, window stickers, demo and tasting stands, promotional boards, arrows, “rotairs” (moving posters that hang from the ceiling on a string and rotate on their own axis), baskets, towers , floor adhesives, goods pushing systems equipped and supported.
-Background music (instrumental pieces) and “scents” that are just above the prevailing noise level have a supporting effect.
-Likewise, “feel-good climate” such as temperature and suitable humidity are used to determine the willingness to buy.
+The aim of the POS (seller view) or pop (buyer view) is to stimulate spontaneous purchases in the last minute before numbers at the cash register.
+Goods are also placed in front of the cash register (secondary placement) and not at the regular place.
+The customer decides on buying a product himself and a pleasing, appealing display of the goods is necessary.
+The sales points are with displays, “shelf stops”, window adhesive, demo and tasting stalls, action boards, arrows, “rotairs” (movable posters that hang on a cord from the ceiling and turn around your own axis), baskets, towers, floor adhesive, product feed systems.
+A background music (instrumental pieces) and “scale”, which is only just above the prevailing noise level, have a supportive effect.
+Likewise, “feel -good climate” such as temperature and suitable humidity is used to buy.

 In addition to these basic design elements, a positive atmosphere is increasingly generated when shopping to suggest a feeling of experience when shopping.
 This development is particularly necessary in wholesale and retail in order to maintain a competitive advantage.
 The frequently used elements of psychological stimulation include scenting, color design and music at the POS.

-The short form POS stands for both “Point of Sale” and “Point of Service”, although the distinction between the two can sometimes be unclear.
+The short form POS stands for “Point of Sale” and “Point of Service”, whereby a demarcation between the two can be vague.

 Electronic Point of Sale (EPOS)